RandomGamingDev/RandomGamingDev/README.md

-# Helloooo it's me RandomGamingDev :D
+# Helloooo it's me Ethan Chen/RandomGamingDev :D

 #### You can check out some of my social media here where I post fun projects in a digestable format: